Illinois: 20th century

 At the turn of the 20th century, Illinois had a population of nearly 5 million.
 Many people from other parts of the country were attracted to the state by employment caused by the expanding industrial base.
 Whites were 98% of the state's population.
 Bolstered by continued immigration from southern and eastern Europe, and by the African-American Great Migration from the South, Illinois grew and emerged as one of the most important states in the union.
 By the end of the century, the population had reached 12.4 million.

 The Century of Progress World's fair was held at Chicago in 1933.
 Oil strikes in Marion County and Crawford County led to a boom in 1937, and by 1939, Illinois ranked fourth in U.S. oil production.
 Illinois manufactured 6.1 percent of total United States military armaments produced during World War II, ranking seventh among the 48 states.
 Chicago became an ocean port with the opening of the Saint Lawrence Seaway in 1959.
 The seaway and the Illinois Waterway connected Chicago to both the Mississippi River and the Atlantic Ocean.
-In 1960, Ray Kroc opened the first McDonald's franchise in Des Plaines (which still exists as a museum, with a working McDonald's across the street).
+In 1960, Ray Kroc opened the first McDonald's franchise in Des Plaines, which was demolished in 1984.
+In 1985 a replica was built on the same site to recreate how the original one looked.
+Though this replica was demolished in 2017, due to repeated flooding of the building.

 Illinois had a prominent role in the emergence of the nuclear age.
 In 1942, as part of the Manhattan Project, the University of Chicago conducted the first sustained nuclear chain reaction.
 In 1957, Argonne National Laboratory, near Chicago, activated the first experimental nuclear power generating system in the United States.
 By 1960, the first privately financed nuclear plant in the United States, Dresden 1, was dedicated near Morris.
 In 1967, Fermilab, a national nuclear research facility near Batavia, opened a particle accelerator, which was the world's largest for over 40 years.
 With eleven plants currently operating, Illinois leads all states in the amount of electricity generated from nuclear power.

 In 1961, Illinois became the first state in the nation to adopt the recommendation of the American Law Institute and pass a comprehensive criminal code revision that repealed the law against sodomy.
 The code also abrogated common law crimes and established an age of consent of 18.
 The state's fourth constitution was adopted in 1970, replacing the 1870 document.

 The first Farm Aid concert was held in Champaign to benefit American farmers, in 1985.
 The worst upper Mississippi River flood of the century, the Great Flood of 1993, inundated many towns and thousands of acres of farmland.